funnisimo/rustrogueliketutorial/book/src/chapter_7.md

             None => {}
             Some(t) => {
                 // Attack it
-                console::log(&format!("From Hell's Heart, I stab thee!"));
+                RLTK::console::log(&format!("From Hell's Heart, I stab thee!"));
                 return; // So we don't move after attacking }
         }
     }
 ```

-If you `cargo run` this, you'll see that you can walk up to a mob and try to move onto it. *From Hell's Heart, I stab thee!* appears on the console.
+If you `cargo run` this, you'll see that you can walk up to a mob and try to move onto it. _From Hell's Heart, I stab thee!_ appears on the console.
 So the detection works, and the attack is in the right place.

 # Player attacking and killing things